AWS EFS File System Deleted

 Install detection rules in Elastic Security

-Detect AWS EFS File System or Mount Deleted in the Elastic Security detection engine by installing this rule into your Elastic Stack.
+Detect AWS EFS File System Deleted in the Elastic Security detection engine by installing this rule into your Elastic Stack.